OmkarV23/Digit_recognizer/README.md

 # Digit_recognizer
-Based on the MNIST data set
+Based on the MNIST (digit/ numbers) data set